mandeeeep/grimoire/git/intro.md

 ~~~

 So, if you'd prefer keeping an exact historical record, you might go with merges, but if you prefer keeping an idealized and clean historical record, you might go with rebasing.

+To summarize use case of Rebase and Merge:

+**Use Rebase:**
+1. If you are the only person working with the repository.
+So, when on team and public repos if you really need to rebase, just make sure you fully understand how rebase works
+2. Need a more streamlined git history.
+3. You feel merge commits are unnecessary details that disturbs understanding of the git log.

+**Use Merge:**
+1. If working on public repos and teams.
+2. If you are confused about which one to use, it might be safe to stick with merge for now.
+3. For a more simpler and safer approach to integrating codebase.
+4. Git history needs to provide a more chronologically ordered log of commits.